-- 95 (slopes of backscatter intensities versus IA, i.e. IA slopes) are different for different surface types (Gill et al., 2015; Liu et al., 2015; Mäkynd .
-The classifier used in this study directly incorporates IA dependency of different ice types into a Bayesian classifier, which is achieved through the replacement of the constant mean vector of the Gaussian probability density function with a linearly variable mean.
+- 85 correction based on the approximate linear decrease rate in the log-domain (Zakhvatkina et al., 2019; Toyota et al., 2020).
+However, per-class IA correction is found to be necessary as the decrease rates (slopes of backscatter intensities versus IA, i.e. IA slopes) are different for different surface types (Gill et al., 2015; Liu et al., 2015; Mäkynen and Juha, 2017; Mahmud et al., 2018; Park et al., 2020).
+The classifier used in this study directly incorporates IA dependency of different ice types into a Bayesian classifier, which is achieved through the replacement of the constant mean vector of the Gaussian probability density - 90 function with a linearly variable mean.
 This shows significantly improved performance compared to classification of scenes with global IA correction.
-It is, and is hereafter referred to as the Gaussian incident angle (GIA) classifier. - 100 Accordingly, the examination of the effect of sensor differences in on the transfer of training will focus on different IA dependencies, mainly involving IA slopes, of ice surfacesbetween S1 and RS2 data.
-Specifically, this study mainly investigates training for HH and HV channels of wide-swath modes of both sensors, i.e. S1 EW and RS2 SCWA data, as the GIA classifier is trained on the two channels.
+It is hereafter referred to as the Gaussian incident angle (GIA) classifier.

+Accordingly, the examination of the effect of sensor differences in the transfer of training will focus on different IA dependencies, mainly involving IA slopes, of ice surfaces between S1 and RS2 data.
+Specifically, this study mainly investigates training for HH and HV channels of wide-swath modes of both sensors, i.e. S1 EW and RS2 SCWA data, as the GIA classifier 95 is trained on the two channels.
 RS2 FQ (HH and HV) data is also included to additionally investigate the use of its higher spatial resolution on the delineation of ice deformation features.
-Based on this examination, an optimal way of applying the - 105 GIA classifier to the local classifier to S1 and RS2 datasets can be founddata in our study area can be derived.
-All datasets are then classified, where the classification scheme is altered to specifically target the separation between level and separate level from deformed ice, thus allowing for direct comparison with areas of ice convergence and divergence produced by tracking drifting ice parcels.
+Based on this examination, an optimal way of applying the GIA classifier to the local S1 and RS2 datasets can be found.
+All datasets are then classified, where the classification scheme is altered to specifically target the separation between level and deformed ice, thus allowing for direct comparison with areas of ice convergence and divergence produced by tracking drifting ice parcels.

-In summary, this study has two specific objectives: 1. to examine IA dependency of different ice types in S1 and RS2 data,

-110 and evaluate the cross-platform transferability of training between S1 and RS2 data in the application of the GIA classifierin relation to IA slopes of different ice types, and derive an optimal way of applying the classifier to RS2 data; 2. to test to what extent sea ice type classification based only on backscatter intensities of HH and HV channels backscatter intensities of C-band SAR data can be used to separate areas of level and level from deformed ice.
+In summary, this study has two specific objectives: 1. to evaluate the cross-platform transferability of training between S1 and RS2 data in the application of the GIA classifier in relation to IA slopes of different ice types, and derive an optimal way of applying the classifier to RS2 data; 2. to test to what extent sea ice type classification based only on backscatter intensities of HH and HV channels of C-band SAR data can be used to separate areas of level and deformed ice.